aeon-home-survey/aeon-litmos-redirect/README.md

 # deployment
 As a Litmos admin, go to `https://aeon.litmos.com/settings/theme` and add the contents of `custom.html` to the **Custom Javascript** field.

+Click the "Save" button on that page.

+# deactivation
+Remove the code from "deployment" above from that **Custom Javascript** field.

+Click the "Save" button on that page.